Byker estate: Postcode NE6 2DJ

 “Byker is a pioneering social housing development of European importance and influence.
 It has proved to be a successful estate with tenants, but in recent years a number of problems have developed that threaten the quality of life on the estate and may undermine its long-term sustainability.
 These problems are principally social, but issues of public and private space, building fabric, security and maintenance, also need to be addressed.”
 Newcastle Council report The Byker Way Forward Jan 2001 (no longer available online)

 “English Heritage is delighted that the Byker Estate, one of the nation’s most important 20th century housing schemes, has been listed.
 The Estate’s groundbreaking design has been influential across Europe and has proved a pioneering model for its approach to public participation.
 Residents of the Estate and Newcastle City Council have long recognised the architectural value of Byker.”
-English Heritage statement in government press release Jan 2007.
+English Heritage statement in government press release Jan 2007 (no longer available)

 The estate as built features a high-rise spine Wall of flats running along the contours which shields the estate from a major arterial road and the Metro line.
-The Wall also helps to create the estate’s own microclimate and balconies on the inside of the Wall allow residents to take advantage.
-Apart from the Wall, the housing within the estate is low-rise with particular attention paid to the planting scheme.
+The Wall also helps to create the estate’s own microclimate and balconies on the inside of the Wall allow residents to take advantage of it.
+Apart from the Wall, the housing within the estate is low-rise with planted areas.
 Pedestrians get priority with car parking limited to the perimeters of the estate.
 Lots of contrasting colours and materials helped to make different neighbourhoods within the estate distinctive.
-Unusually the facilities included 64 hobby rooms to provide a variety of places where social activity could take place.
+Unusually the facilities included 64 hobby rooms to provide a variety of places for social activity.

-The development project was run as a “rolling programme” so local people could continue living in the area during the building work.
-The architects kept residents involved in the design process and it is thought the early success of Byker was as much to do with this as its innovative architecture.
+The development project was run as a “rolling programme” so local people could continue living in the area during the building work (although this created its own difficulties for residents).
+The architects had an office on site and aimed to keep residents involved in the design process; it is said the early success of Byker was as much to do with this as its innovative architecture, although some argue existing residents were not in reality a top priority for the city council.
+(See further reading at the foot of this page.)

 Byker Lives online archive